DELANEY RUSTON, MD - Writer/Director/Producer/Cinematographer/Editor

 LISA TABB - Producer/Executive Producer

-Lisa Tabb is a story producer and mother of two teenagers.
-For 15 years she produced news at ABC 7 News in San Francisco, with a focus on trends around parenting and raising kids.
+Lisa Tabb is the co-producer and co-executive producer of Screenagers.
+She is a story producer and mother of two teenagers.
+For 15 years she produced news at ABC 7 News in San Francisco, with a focus on trends around parenting and raising kids and emerging technologies.
 Prior to television, Lisa started the first ecotravel magazine in the U.S, EcoTraveler.
-She went on to have a long career in running ecotravel publishing.
+She went on to have a long career in running adventure travel publishing.
 She is the co-author of Beyond Vegas in which she writes about marrying her husband in 10 countries.
 Lisa has worked with schools on fundraising and education initiatives in Northern California where she lives.

 SCILLA ANDREEN - Producer/Executive Producer